 All applicants will be notified about a month after applying.
 If you are accepted to the nursing program, you must complete all the requirements detailed on this page (PDF) as well as all items listed in the acceptance packet.
 You should also be prepared to pay a $50, non-refundable, acceptance fee.

 - Fall 2022 Nursing student orientation August 11th 8am-5pm (Wenatchee campus, in person)

 - Simulation Lab Orientation Wenatchee: September 7th, Omak: September 9th (This will be an in person orientation on the campus you will be attending)

 - Acceptance to WVC does not guarantee acceptance to the Nursing program.

-- If you leave the Nursing program for any reason, contact the WVC Dean of Allied Health to discuss your re-entry options at (509) 682-6660.
+- If you leave the Nursing program for any reason, contact the WVC Director of Nursing to discuss your re-entry options at (509) 682-6660.

 - On-the-job physical requirements include the ability to lift 50 pounds, carry 20 pounds, sit for 4 hours, and stand for 8-12 hours.

 - Conviction of certain crimes may prevent completion of the clinical requirements of